JesseEsau/alx-intermediate-frontend/0x00-semantic_html/README.md

 ## 🙌 Acknowledgements

-Thanks to **ALX Africa** and all the technical guiding me in becoming a better web developer.
+Thanks to **ALX Africa** and all the technical mentors guiding me in becoming a better web developer.